aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 The HTTP body of the request contains requestMetadata fields that provide additional context on the request being made.
 This information is helpful for auditing and for implementing an optional secondary layer of authorization at the XKS Proxy (see a later section on [Authorization](#authorization)).
 There is no expectation for the XKS Proxy to validate any information included in the requestMetadata beyond validating the signature that covers the entire request payload.

 1. **requestMetadata** - Nested structure which contains request metadata.
-    1. **awsPrincipalArn** - This is the ARN of the principal that invoked KMS CreateKey or DescribeKey (see [aws:PrincipalArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalarn)).
+    1. **awsPrincipalArn** - This is the ARN of the principal that invoked KMS CreateKey (see [aws:PrincipalArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalarn)).
 When the caller is another AWS service, this field will contain either the service principal ending in amazonaws.com, such as [ec2.amazonaws.com](http://ec2.amazonaws.com/) or “AWS Internal”.
 This field is REQUIRED.
     2. **awsSourceVpc** - This field is OPTIONAL.
-It is present if and only if the KMS API request was made against a VPC endpoint.
+It is present if and only if the KMS API request was made against a VPC endpoint, and caller and  is same as the KMS key owner.
 When present, this field indicates the VPC where the request originated (see [aws:SourceVpc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpc)).
-        1. **awsSourceVpce** - This field is OPTIONAL.
-It is present if and only if the KMS API request was made against a VPC endpoint.
-When present, this field indicates the VPC endpoint where the request was made (see [aws:SourceVpce](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpce))
+    3. **awsSourceVpce** - This field is OPTIONAL.
+It is present if and only if the KMS API request was made against a VPC endpoint, and caller and  is same as the KMS key owner.
+When present, this field indicates the VPC endpoint used for the request (see [aws:SourceVpce](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpce))
-    3. **kmsKeyArn** - This is the ARN of the KMS Key on which the CreateKey or DescribeKey API was invoked.
-This field is OPTIONAL.
-KMS will include this field in the GetKeyMetadata API call if the kmsOperation is DescribeKey but not if the kmsOperation is CreateKey since the keyArn is created after KMS validates the external key.
-    4. **kmsOperation** - This is the KMS API call that resulted in the XKS Proxy API request, e.g. both CreateKey and DescribeKey can result in a GetKeyMetadata call.
+    4. **kmsOperation** - This is the KMS API call that resulted in the XKS Proxy API request, e.g. CreateKey can result in a GetKeyMetadata call.
 This field is REQUIRED.
 The XKS Proxy MUST NOT reject a request as invalid if it sees a kmsOperation other than those listed for this API call.
-In the future, KMS may introduce a new API (BulkDescribeKey, say) that can be satisfied by calling one of the XKS APIs listed in this document.
+In the future, KMS may introduce a new API that can be satisfied by calling one of the XKS APIs listed in this document.
 For proxies that implement [secondary authorization](#authorization), it is acceptable for XKS API requests made as part of the new KMS API to fail authorization.
 It is easier for a customer to update their XKS Proxy authorization policy than to update their XKS Proxy software.
     5. **kmsRequestId** - This is the requestId of the call made to KMS which is visible in AWS CloudTrail.
 The XKS proxy SHOULD log this field to allow a customer to correlate AWS CloudTrail entries with log entries in the XKS Proxy.
 This field typically follows the format for [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s but the XKS Proxy MUST treat this as an opaque string and MUST NOT perform any validation on its structure.
 This field is REQUIRED.
-    6. **kmsViaService** - This field is OPTIONAL.
-This field is present if and only if an AWS Service called the KMS API on behalf of a customer see [kms:ViaService](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service)).

         **NOTE**: The kmsKeyArn includes the Region in which the KMS request was made and the account that owns the resource.
 The awsPrincipalArn includes the account of the caller.
 The XKS Proxy can also use the Region and account (both key owner and caller) fields in its authorization decision.